temporalio/documentation/kb/prometheus-grafana-setup.md

 ```

 You can set up separate scrape endpoints in your Clients that you use to start your Workers and Workflow Executions.
-To use this example, add this example code with the Prometheus endpoint on port 8077 in your Worker program, and use `yourClient` to start your Workers.
+To use this example, add the example code with the Prometheus endpoint on port 8077 to your Worker program, and use `yourClient` to start your Workers.
-Similarly, in your starter code, add this example code and set the Prometheus endpoint to port 8078, create a Workflow Client (as described in the code example), and use it to start your Workflow Execution.
+Similarly, in your starter code, add the example code and set the Prometheus endpoint to port 8078, create a Workflow Client (as described in the code example), and use it to start your Workflow Execution.

-For more examples on how this is set across SDKs, see the metrics samples:
+For more examples on how to set up SDK metrics in other SDKs, see the metrics samples:

 - [Java SDK Samples](https://github.com/temporalio/samples-java/tree/main/src/main/java/io/temporal/samples/metrics)
 - [Go SDK Samples](https://github.com/temporalio/samples-go/tree/main/metrics)

-In your Workers, you can set specific WorkerOptions for performance tuning, as described in the [Worker Performance Guide](/application-development/worker-performance).
+In your Workers, you can set specific `WorkerOptions` for performance tuning, as described in the [Worker Performance Guide](/application-development/worker-performance).

 With the scrape endpoints set, define your Prometheus scrape configuration and targets to receive the metrics data from the Temporal Cluster and Temporal SDKs.